pingel-org/axle/axle-docs/src/main/mdoc/foundation/FutureWork.md

 ### Near term

-* publish site with newer Installation.md (it's hitting OOM errors)

-* Copy some test cases to QuantumCircuits.md

 * How to make chapters more prominent in pdf?
   * See [this example](https://planet42.github.io/Laika/0.18/03-preparing-content/03-theme-settings.html)

-* Cats, Scala, etc are at end -- how to get them in correct order?

 * Docs
   * General